-Determining for yourself whether “am I an alcoholic” is not a simple question.
+Determining for yourself whether “am I an alcoholic”, or not, is not a simple question.
 An alcoholic is someone who suffers from the disease formerly known as “alcoholism” (now known as alcohol use disorder).
 The only way to know for certain is to have an assessment done by a professional.
 Like any disease, the medical community needs a set of exact guidelines to use when diagnosing a condition.
 The Behavioral Health community uses the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The DSM has recently updated the criteria for alcoholism.
 One of the biggest revisions was “Alcoholism” is no longer the latest terminology.
 Alcoholism is now referred to as “Alcohol Use Disorder” (AUD).

 10 Questions to Determine AM I An Alcoholic?

 Deciding whether to go get a professional assessment is not an easy decision.